This is an essential element of letting that provides financial protection for landlords renting a property to tenants.

 Will content insurance I take out cover my tenant’s contents too?

 No, but it will cover all the furnishings you have supplied, such as sofas, beds, kitchen appliances etc. Your tenants will have to take out an independent cover for their own goods.

 Can I insure my property if it is undergoing building work?

 Properties undergoing renovations or in a poor state of repair are considered high risk.
 As such, you may have a fewer number of insurers willing to insure the building.

 What is the difference between buildings and contents insurance?

-The difference is that buildings insurance covers the physical structure of property also walls, roof and floors.
+The difference is that buildings insurance covers the property’s physical structure and walls, roof, and floors.
 Contents insurance covers what is inside the property, including furniture and freestanding appliances.

-We use an award-winning insurance broker to provide insurance products for our members that offer an excellent level of cover and a discount on your insurance premium.
-In addition, they guarantee to beat any existing insurance quote.
-For a free, no-obligation quote click here.
+We use an award-winning insurance broker to provide products for our members that offer an excellent level of cover and a discount on your premium.
+Besides, they guarantee to beat any existing insurance quote.
+For a free, no-obligation quote, click here.